Join us for an adventure in flavor!

 Let me tell ya again… this is a winner, winner Chicken Dinner!

-Crock Pot Tuscan Chicken, on my Gypsy Plate… enjoy!
+Crock Pot Tuscan Chicken, on our Gypsy Plate… enjoy!

 Serving of Tuscan chicken with multi colored tortellini atop the Gypsy Plate.